wowcee/laravel-package-seeds-auto-loader/README.md

 ## Usage:
-All seed files in your $seed_path will autoload with these commands:
+All seed files in your $seed_path will autoload with this command:

         php artisan db:seed